Abel-Breaker/Opengl-VideoGame/README.md

 ## Version 0.1 (Alpha)
 - Improvement of the player´s jump
 - 234% performance improvement
-Bugs Fixed
+#### Bugs Fixed
-- There was a buffer overflow on the vertex shader that cause underperformance and a crash when you looked to the grass of the coordinates (0, 0, 0)
+- There was a buffer overflow on the vertex shader that cause underperformance and a crash when you looked at the grass of the coordinates (0, 0, 0)
 - There was a bug that cause that you to go down of the map when jumping

 ## Version 0.0 (Alpha)